ebd622/docs/devoxx_be_2023/README.md

     *  A connector has an executor attached
     *  Whenever a request comes in, it dispatches a servlet thread to Spring MVC's dispatcher servlet and Spring takes it from there.
   * VTs are supper lightweight.
 They are manages by JVM, not by OS (1:52:30)
+  * There is a carrier thread and VT is mounted and unmounted to a carrier thread (1:53:35)

 ##### Deep dive: Spring's runtime efficiency theme